 the illustrations in the book visually capture the intention of the songs.
 H.E.M. is an insightful look at the

 social history of people of African descent through their popular musical forms.
 Being a master teacher,

 Watson has used this opportunity to highlight the often-overlooked young talent in America and continue

-“Prescriptions” consist of many of the songs Watson has sung over the year that have worked as “medicine.”
+“Prescriptions” consists of many of the songs Watson has sung over the years that have worked as “medicine.”
 These elixirs can be used to chronicle and comprehend the current disorderly and turbulent

 situation in America, as well as challenging times in our lives.

 Lawrence Watson is a soulful messenger—a modern-day Paul Robeson.
-For two-three years, he served as
+Since 1994, he served as